AutoBotG/television/README.md

 rake local:desktop:chrome_desktop_browser OPTS='<scenario path>'
 ```

-### running using cucumber command
+### Running using cucumber command

-if you choose to run with cucumber command you will have to pass some environment variables
+If you choose to run with cucumber command you will have to pass some environment variables
 * DRIVER - chrome_desktop_browser,chrome_mobile_browser,chrome_tablet_browser default is chrome_mobile_browser
 * ENVIRONMENT -  prod (default is prod)
 * PLATFORM - mobile, desktop or tablet (default is mobile)